 Yes, all students, current and those starting classes for the first time, will begin classes as scheduled.
 All students have been notified whether they can expect to begin classes virtually, or through a hybrid of on-ground lab work and virtual coursework.

-Unless you are a housing student, your hardcopy textbooks and additional course materials (if applicable) will be shipped to the mailing address that you provided, and PTC will pay the shipping costs.
-All electronic codes that allow you to access any digital resources will be emailed to your PTC student email address.
-Students moving into housing will be provided with instructions for picking up books/supplies from the Bookstore.
+Housing students and any student with a class on-campus on the first day of the quarter will receive your hardcopy textbooks and additional course materials in your classroom.
+All course materials will be shipped to everyone else, including students with on-campus classes later in the week/quarter, to the mailing address that you provided, and PTC will pay the shipping costs.
+If your address has changed since we shipped your July quarter materials, please be sure to update us.
+Tracking numbers and all electronic codes that allow you to access any digital resources will be emailed to your PTC student email address.

 PTC’s COVID-19 taskforces meet regularly to monitor the status of the coronavirus and plan in accordance with national, state, and local recommendations.
-Everyone’s health and safety are our utmost concern.
-We plan to commence with a hybrid of on-ground lab work and virtual study for designated programs in July while others will continue to progress virtually.
+In July we commenced with a hybrid of on-ground lab work and virtual study for designated programs while others continued virtually.
+October is proceeding in the same fashion with a few adjustments to the programs/cohorts studying on-campus.
 This, of course, requires no resurgence of the virus.
-We will maintain regular communications to keep you informed as to plans for the October quarter.
+While it is too soon to determine exact scheduling for the January 2021 quarter, we will maintain regular communications to keep you informed as plans are developed.

 How are students and parents/guardians receiving updates on PTC operations during the COVID-19 pandemic?